 1. Creating Unsightly Scale

 Because ancient seabeds and modern mountain aquifers are rich in naturally occurring minerals like chalk, limestone, magnesium, and calcium, 85 percent of American citizens are living with hard water.
 While these substances don’t impact the health of drinking water, they can leave behind unsightly scale.
-When you use hard water for culinary use and irrigation, lime scale can form everywhere from the jets inside your bathtub and the drip pan at the bottom of your refrigerator’s indoor ice and water dispenser.
+When you use hard water for culinary use and irrigation, limescale can form everywhere, from the jets inside your bathtub to the drip pan at the bottom of your refrigerator’s indoor ice and water dispenser.
 If streams of water hit your home when your sprinklers run outside, you might even notice discolorations on your stucco, siding, or brick that can look white, chalky, or even rusty.
 While it is true that these accumulations can be removed with CLR or vinegar, it isn’t always easy or convenient to scrub away unsightly stains — especially when they are in hard-to-reach areas like the side of your home.
 Certain accumulations, such as the chalky buildup that can occur around refrigerator ice and water dispensers, can even make people wonder how clean and sanitary your house really is.
 Fortunately, water softeners can remove these trace minerals from your water supply, making your home a little cleaner.
 By running the water in your home through beds of negatively charged resin beads, water softeners help you to prevent stains and reduce problems.

 2. Clogging Plumbing